jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Make sure your customer has ready access to resources that can get them through the most important steps in your application.
 In preparing those resources, think about showing off your entire company.
-You get the double benefit of customers having a smoother experience, and getting to know the people and faces behind the product.
+You get the double benefit of customers having a smoother experience, and giving them a chance to get to know the people behind the product.

 Use your heavy weight resources to proactively connect with your customers, before they are in need of support.
 It will result in a stronger, more valuable relationship.

-## email images

-Neat side benefit of all this is lovely emails.
-We get lots of emails that lead with "First, we love Wistia", and then dive into the core of their technical issue.

-Here's a look at a real email, one that doesn't include squirrel SEO.
-This makes support a lot more fun to tackle (it's amazing, and we're hiring - come find me later).

 ## Takeaway

 So, big takeaway numero dos - If your heavy weight support resources are crafted in your own voice and reflecting your brand personality, using them is actually the best way to scale your brand voice.

 ## Big Slide of Progress